mahdiatubly/JavaTutoringNotes/generalNotes.md

 2. Set Interface. <br>
 3. Queue Interface. <br>
 4. Map Interface. <br>
-<strong>- ArrayList: </strong>is a dynamic list that grows automatically, it is so fast in accessing data while it uses random access algorithm to access data.
+<h3>- ArrayList: </h3>is a dynamic list that grows automatically, it is so fast in accessing data while it uses random access algorithm to access data.
 It is not a perfect choice for adding and removing elements from a list which requires a lot of work.
 It implements List Interface <br>
-<strong>- LinkedList: </strong>is a dynamic list that grows automatically, it is so fast in adding and removing elements from the list while it is composed from nodes that connected to eash others using addresses while they are ditributed randomly in memory.
+<h3>- LinkedList: </h3>is a dynamic list that grows automatically, it is so fast in adding and removing elements from the list while it is composed from nodes that connected to eash others using addresses while they are ditributed randomly in memory.
 It is so slow in retrieving data as they are distributed randomly in the memory.
 It implements List Interface and DeQueue Interface. <br>
 <br>
 In the 'java.util' package there is a class called Collections.
 It has a lot of useful methods that can be applied to lists as: